ulrichse/Heatwave_Mobility/README.md

   - *POI_Info_Plus_2022_2024.parquet*

 - **OUTPUT:**
-  - *Daily_Patterns_POI_2022_2024.parquet*
+  - *M4_Daily_Patterns_POI_2022_2024.parquet*

 - **DESCRIPTION:**
-Pivot weekly visit and visitor counts for each POI into a daily time series.
+This script reads weekly SafeGraph POI daily visitation files and reshapes them into a true daily time series by expanding each weekly record into seven dated observations per POI.
+The resulting daily visit counts are then merged with POI category metadata and saved as a parquet file for later analysis.
 </details>

 <details>